padogrid/bundle-geode-1-app-perf_test_sb-cluster-sb/README.md

 - We found that the coordinator quickly detects the unreachable members and label them as *suspects*.
 - After 26 seconds, the coordinator logs a possible network partition.
 It then proceeds to restart the cluster.
 - It took nearly five (5) minutes for Geode/GemFire to resolve the network partition by restarting the entire cluster.
 - With the cluster restarted, there are now only three (3) members as expected.
-All non-persistent data is lost and clients are unable to connect to the split cluster.
+All non-persistent data is lost and clients are unable to connect to the split cluster (Split B).
+- `gfsh` is able to connect to Split B but partition persisten regions are not accessible.
+The `describe region` hangs indefinitely on a partition persistent region.
+It eventually returns when the splits are merged.
-- Upon merging the network, we saw the network-isolated members (in Split A) automatically rejoin the cluster, but without non-persistent data as expected.
+- Upon merging the splits, we saw the network-isolated members (in Split A) automatically rejoin the cluster, but without non-persistent data as expected.
 - The cluster has completely recovered the persistent data.
-- If we were to reinstate the cluster with the members in the quorum, i.e, Split B members, then we needed to revoke disk stores, which restored the cluster without the data held by the Split A members.
+- If we were to reinstate the cluster only with the members in the quorum, i.e, Split B members, then we needed to revoke disk stores, which restored the cluster without the data held by the Split A members.
 - Merging the splits after we have revoked disk stores did not allow the Split A members to rejoin the cluster.
 We needed to remove their disk stores before they can rejoin the cluster.
 We have lost the data held by Split A members in that case.

 ---